opencog/learn/README.md

 science research project, not a software engineering project.

 ### Objects
-Object-Orieinted Programming.
+Object-Oriented Programming.
 Don't laugh.
 Version One used the [matrix](https://github.com/opencog/matrix) tensor processing library.
 This became quite large, sophisticated and very well debugged.
 Its a jewel of what you'd want for matrix and tensor analysis, wrapped in